simplyDonald/midterm-smartToDoList/README.md

 Users should be able to register, log in, log out and update their profile.

 ### Getting Started
-Install dependencies using the npm install command.
+Install dependencies using the 'npm install' command.
-Start the web server using the npm run local command.
+Start the web server using the 'npm start' command.
 The app will be served at http://localhost:8080/.
 Go to http://localhost:8080/ in your browser.

 ### Dependencies